pulumi/workshops/azure-intro/java/content/lab-01/README.md

 ## Step 4 &mdash; Install the Azure Native provider

 In order to interact with Azure, we need to install the Azure Native provider.
-We can do this by adding the following content to `pom.xml` under `<dependencies>`, after the `<dependency>` for `com.pulumi.pulumi`:
+We can do this by adding the following content to `pom.xml` under `<dependencies>`, after the dependency definition for `com.pulumi.pulumi`:

 ```xml
 <dependency>